 Netflix’s female-driven Mexican drama, ‘Unstoppable’ or ‘Desenfrenadas’ centers around a trio of flawed but lovable women as they embark on a journey of self-discovery and sisterhood.
 The three cross paths with a stranger with a dark and dangerous past which takes them on an adventure of a lifetime, filled with unforgettable lessons and bonds.

-While there are plenty of films/series revolving around friendship and road-trips, there are not enough in the genre that centre around women.
+While there are plenty of films/series revolving around friendship and road trips, there are not enough in the genre that center around women.
 The ones that are part of this often take a comedic route.
-‘Unstoppable’ does follow this path, but manages to make several meaningful detours much like the four girls themselves.
+‘Unstoppable’ does follow this path but manages to make several meaningful detours, much like the four girls themselves.
 The series is much more than just the wild adventure it starts out as, and transforms into an endearing coming-of-age story that looks at growing up and womanhood.
-It offers a feminist twist to the road-trip subgenre, and explores widely diverse issues with a sense of sensitivity, something that’s not exactly common, but much-needed in the genre.
+It offers a feminist twist to the road-trip subgenre and explores widely diverse issues with a sense of sensitivity, something that’s not exactly common but much-needed in the genre.

-The series certainly maintains its quirkiness and humour, but it also addresses several real-life struggles and anxieties of growing up and travelling as a woman.
+The series certainly maintains its quirkiness and humor, but it also addresses several real-life struggles and anxieties of growing up and traveling as a woman.
 It is heartwarming in parts, and in others it exposes the dark realities of our gritty world.
 But it does this with a sense of compassion and authenticity.
-In case you’re wondering if ‘Unstoppable’ is based on a true story, we’re here with answers.
+In case you’re wondering if ‘Unstoppable’ is inspired by a true story, we’re here with answers.
 Here’s everything we know.

 One of the most significant aspects of the series is the way it explores and treats its characters.
 The trio are shown to be white women coming from relatively affluent families.
-Their interaction with Marcela thus becomes all the more relevant as it brings a much-needed feminist intersection by looking as the lesser privileged, brown woman who works as a sex-worker to make ends meet.
-With Marcela and Joshua’s relationship it also looks at the vulnerability and intimacy of a toxic, abusive relationship.
+Their interaction with Marcela thus becomes all the more relevant as it brings a much-needed feminist intersection by looking at the less privileged brown woman who works as a sex worker to make ends meet.
+With Marcela and Joshua’s relationship, it also looks at the vulnerability and intimacy of a toxic, abusive relationship.
 The childhood she and her brother Mike have is also a reality for several children in Mexico who get trapped in a world filled with drugs, violence and exploitative gangs.

-Similarly, through Vera’s character it sensitively looks at childhood abuse and rape, subtly portraying the lasting impact these have on the victim.
+Similarly, Vera’s character sensitively looks at childhood abuse and rape, subtly portraying the lasting impact these have on the victim.
 According to statistics, there are higher chances of a woman being sexually abused as a child.
 It is also revealed that more than 93% of children who were abused sexually knew their abusers, much like Vera as a child.
 In an intimate conversation with Marcela, she reveals that she does not enjoy sex, but instead wishes to be held.
-Not being able to enjoy sexual intimacy healthily is common amongst victims of sexual-assault and can be looked at as a form of PTSD.
+Not being able to enjoy sexual intimacy healthily is common among victims of sexual assault and can be looked at as a form of PTSD.

 ‘Thelma and Louise’ Influence

 While Ulanovsky has not yet cited an inspiration for ‘Unstoppable’, it is hard not to notice how much the series borrows from the cult-classic ‘Thelma and Louise’.
-The iconic film is perhaps the best female buddy road film of all time, and for all the right reasons too.
+The iconic film is perhaps the best female buddy road film of all time and for all the right reasons too.
 The way the series explores sexual abuse, feminism and sisterhood is similar to the film.
-Much like the series, the film also has the friends road tripping around Mexico.
+Much like the series, the film also has friends who are road-tripping around Mexico.
 Similarly, the series also starts out as a weekend getaway for the friends to escape their messy lives, but goes on to take an unexpected, life-changing turn.

 Read More: Unstoppable Review